sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 Your goal is to verify that Windows Admin Center can be used in a consistent manner regardless of the location of managed systems.

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Using%20Windows%20Admin%20Center%20in%20hybrid%20scenarios)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab objectives
 In this lab, you will perform:

 - Exercise 1:  Provisioning Azure VMs running Windows Server
-- Exercise 2: Implementing hybrid connectivity by using the Azure Network Adapter
-- Exercise 3: Deploying Windows Admin Center gateway in Azure
+- Exercise 2: Deploying Windows Admin Center gateway in Azure
-- Exercise 4: Verifying functionality of the Windows Admin Center gateway in Azure
+- Exercise 3: Verifying functionality of the Windows Admin Center gateway in Azure

 ## Estimated time: 90 minutes